 Most certification bodies establish their fees on the basis of the time needed to carry out the audit.
 Audit time depends on a number of variables, including company size and complexity of the Chain of Custody.
 This averages between half a day and two days.

 • A site visit by auditors from the certification body to assess compliance with the PEFC International Chain of Custody Standard will be arranged.

 Resolve, if necessary, any non-compliance issues.
 This is a pre-requisite before a Chain of Custody certificate can be issued.

-- If your Chain of Custody system is found to be compliant with certification requirements, you will be issued PEFC certification.
-The Chain of Custody certificate is usually valid for a period of three years.
+• If your Chain of Custody system is found to be compliant with certification requirements, you will be issued a PEFC certificate.
+The Chain of Custody certificate is usually valid for a period of five years.
 An annual surveillance audit is required to confirm that your operation continues to comply with Chain of Custody requirements.